Pharmacy Technician Salary – What To Expect

 Pharmacy Technician Salary: Entry-level, Average & Best-Paid

-An entry level pharmacy technician salary with no formal training or certification with only a HS Diploma or G.E.D. and receiving on-the-job-training averages between $9-$10 per hour.
+- An entry level pharmacy technician salary with no formal training or certification with only a HS Diploma or G.E.D. and receiving on-the-job-training averages between $13.82 or less per hour.

-The best paid pharmacy technician earns in the upwards of $23.08 per hour.
+- The best paid pharmacy technician earns in the upwards of $22.88 or more per hour.

 Average Pharmacy Technician Wages vs. Other Health Jobs